UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Job_Results.md

 qsub -ac allow=XYZ myscript.sh< /br>

 ### Qstat <br />
 This command shows that status oof your job.
 When you run qstat with no options all of your jobs currently running will be displayed.
-By adding in the option '-f -j <job-number>` you will get more detail on the specified job.
+By adding in the option `-f -j <job-ID>` you will get more detail on the specified job.

 ### Qdel <br />
 This command deletes your job from the queue